 Pro Tip – Beware the 20-mile drive on a rough gravel road leading into this park!

 Kickapoo Cavern State Park

 20 caves can be found inside this park which is about three hours west of San Antonio, Texas.
 The caves can only be accessed by tour, but there are several hiking trails leading 13 miles through the hills as well.
 Kickapoo Cavern has some of the best trails in Hill Country, as it begins to transition into Big Bend Country.
 Mountain biking is allowed on the trails, and camping is allowed near the HQ.
 If you would like to see the caves, there are cave tours every Saturday at 1pm.

 - Address and directions: 20939 Ranch to Market Road 674, Brackettville, TX 78832

 - Challenging trails: Barbado Ridge Trail (2 miles)

 This park is located near Boerne and Bulverde, along the Guadalupe River.
 There are 16 miles of hiking trails, a few of which follow the river.
 You can swim, paddle, canoe and fish at the river.
 The park has a discovery center for kids, and monthly events on the weekends.
 You can also bike or ride horses at this dog friendly park.
 The most unique aspect is the new five mile paddle trail which begins inside the park.

 - Address and directions: 3350 Park Rd 31, Spring Branch, TX 78070

-- Challenging trails: Just a steep section along the Golden Cheeked Warbler Trail (1 mile)
+- Challenging trails: There is one steep section along the Golden-Cheeked Warbler Trail (1 mile)

 Pro Tip – Unlike many state parks, you can hike north or south of the river here.
 Furthermore, new trails have opened up on the north side of Guadalupe River State Park.
 Unfortunately, there is no good way to cross the river, and visitors must drive an additional 10 miles to get to the other side.
 I was able to get up-close-and-personal with an armadillo on the trails to the north.